AlexanderJCS/dsb-plugin/USER_GUIDE.md

 You may provide:

-* **(Required)** An ROI (voxel segmentation) of the dendrite and dendritic spines *combined*.
+* **(Required)** A Dragonfly ROI (voxel segmentation) of the dendrite and dendritic spines *combined*.
 Note you may need to union the dendrite ROI and spines ROI if they are separate.
-* **(Optional)** Annotations to display in the beheading step.
+* **(Optional)** A Dragonfly Annotations to display in the beheading step.
 It also allows DSB to infer the dendrite names when exporting the spine heads (in the beheading step).
-* **(Optional)** A MultiROI to visualize alongside the dendrite mesh.
+* **(Optional)** A Dragonfly MultiROI to visualize alongside the dendrite mesh.
 Useful for visualizing postsynaptic densities (PSDs) to help one better understand where the synapse is.

 > ✅ **Tip:** Click the checkbox next to the optional items to enable them, then you may select the annotation/MultiROI.